caleb531/youversion-suggest-alfred/README.md

 ## Disclaimer

-**Warning: This workflow is not compliant with YouVersion's Terms of Service.
+**This workflow is not compliant with YouVersion's Terms of Service.
 Use at your own risk.**

 This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.
 The Bible app icon used in this project